telepresenceio/telepresence/reference/config.md

 The config file currently supports values for the `timeouts`, `logLevels`, `images`, `cloud`, and `grpc` keys.

-Here is an example configuration:
+Here is an example configuration to show you the conventions of how Telepresence is configured:
+**note: This config shouldn't be used verbatim, since the registry `privateRepo` used doesn't exist**

 ```yaml
 timeouts: